bogdanRada/celluloid_pubsub/README.md

        hostname: "0.0.0.0",  # the hostname of the server.
        port: 1234,# the port on which the connection will be made to
        path: '/ws', # the relative path used in the URL where the connection will be connecting to
-       enable_debug: false # if debug messages should be logged }.merge(options)) end
+       quiet: false # if debug messages should be logged }.merge(options)) end

   def on_message(message)
     if @client.succesfull_subscription?(message)
       puts "subscriber got successful subscription #{message.inspect}"